V-Sekai-archive/godot-mtoon-old-dev-project/README.md

 Provided under the MIT License (see `LICENSE`)

-The project opens the "compat" shader for 4.0 compatibility, but this shader will not look correct.
-It's just to provide some simple shading with compatible naming.

 If you have the NPR lighting patch applied to Godot master (vulkan), then please open the Alicia/Alicia.tscn to get the full shader.

 Otherwise, open Alicia/AliciaCompat.tscn for the "compatible" version.
+The "compat" shader will not look correct.
+It's just to provide some simple shading with compatible shader param naming.

+The reference Unity project is also available, in VRMUnityTestProject.

 ## Versions: